realmagicgreen/magicgreen11ty/src/articles/2018-07-09-stop-alien-species.md

 For example, a [common Myna](https://en.wikipedia.org/wiki/Myna), a bird of the starling family, can drive away native birds by occupying their nesting areas.

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'Mynas' %}
+{% include 'partials/image.html', name: 'name', caption: 'Mynas' %}

 [Mimosa pigra](https://en.wikipedia.org/wiki/Mimosa_pigra), a thorny shrub with buoyant seeds that grow abundantly in mudflats, can drive away migratory birds feeding and nesting in these areas.

 {% assign name = '' %}
-{% include partials/image.html, name: name, caption: 'Mimosa pigra' %}
+{% include 'partials/image.html', name: 'name', caption: 'Mimosa pigra' %}